dacut/FailoverSample/README.md

             ok_after=count(2),
             fail_after=count(2)),
         interval=minute(3)))
-server.run_forever()
+server.serve_forever()
 ```

 ### Example 5: TCP failover with manual fail-back ###

 Start in the `OK` state.
 Upon receiving a health check request, query a
 mail server to see if we can connect within 10 seconds.
-Upon ten consecutive
+If we fail for five
-failures, enter the `FAIL` state.
+minutes, enter the `FAIL` state.

 When in the `FAIL` state, wait for an authorized user to POST a reset request
 before switching back to the `OK` state.